m-cahill/ungar/docs/ungar_agents.md

 ### DQNLiteAgent
 A lightweight DQN implementation suitable for learning card game strategies.
 It handles the flattened `4x14xn` card tensor directly.

+### PPOLiteAgent (M13)
+An on-policy Actor-Critic agent using Proximal Policy Optimization.
+Uses GAE for advantage estimation and supports legal move masking.
+Better suited for games with complex action spaces.

 ## Usage

 Agents are typically instantiated via the training runner, but can be used standalone: